 Boston Homes Virtual Neighborhood

-In person events are coming back.
-However, half of the population is still not vaccinated (including all children under the age of 12) and many do not feel comfortable attending onsite events, whether they have been vaccinated or not.
+In the meantime, please remember that only half of the population is still not vaccinated (including all children under the age of 12) and many do not feel comfortable attending onsite events, whether they have been vaccinated or not.
 For those who choose to attend in person, please keep yourself and others safe.
-For those who prefer to attend virtual events, we will continue to present our Boston Homes virtual neighborhood.
-Although the list of virtual options is indeed getting smaller, there are still many interesting events to check out.

 • Short Term Events